bem/bem-components/common.blocks/attach/attach.en.md

 * more than one file attaching
 * drag-and-drop

-??? Блок использует функциональность нативного контрола, сам контрол скрыт. В MSIE8 и ниже attach деградирует до нативного контрола — прикрепить файл `<input type="file">`.
+Block attach provides native control functionality.
+The control is hidden.
+In MSIE8 block attach is rendered as native control `<input type="file">`.

 # Block's modifiers